-Alfred North Whitehead (1861–1947) was a British mathematician, logician and philosopher best known for his work in mathematical logic and the philosophy of science.
-In collaboration with Bertrand Russell, he authored the landmark three-volume Principia Mathematica (1910, 1912, 1913) and contributed significantly to twentieth-century logic, philosophy of science and metaphysics.
+Alfred North Whitehead (1861–1947) was a British mathematician and philosopher best known for his work in mathematical logic and the philosophy of science.
+In collaboration with Bertrand Russell, he co-authored the landmark three-volume Principia Mathematica (1910, 1912, 1913).
+Later, he was instrumental in pioneering the approach to metaphysics now known as process philosophy.

 Although there are important continuities throughout his career, Whitehead’s intellectual life is often divided into three main periods.
-The first corresponds roughly with his time at Cambridge, from 1884 to 1910.
+The first corresponds roughly to his time at Cambridge from 1884 to 1910.
 It was during these years that he worked primarily on issues in mathematics and logic.
 It was also during this time that he collaborated with Russell.
-The second main period, from 1910 to 1924, corresponds with his time at London.
-During these years Whitehead concentrated mainly, but not exclusively, on issues in the philosophy of science and the philosophy of education.
-The third main period corresponds roughly with his time at Harvard, from 1924 onward.
+The second main period, from 1910 to 1924, corresponds roughly to his time at London.
+During these years Whitehead concentrated mainly on issues in physics, the philosophy of science, and the philosophy of education.
+The third main period corresponds roughly to his time at Harvard from 1924 onward.
 It was during this time that he worked primarily on issues in metaphysics.

-- 2. Whitehead’s Influence
+- 8. Whitehead’s Influence

 - Other Internet Resources

 1. Life and Works